-Port number Protocol Used By Notes 22 Required for ssh-push and ssh-push-tunnel contact methods.
-Clients connected to the proxy initiate check in on the server and hop through to clients.
-67 TCP/UDP DHCP Required only if clients are requesting IP addresses from the server.
+Port number Protocol Used By Notes 67 TCP/UDP DHCP Required only if clients are requesting IP addresses from the server.
 69 TCP/UDP TFTP Required if the server is used as a PXE server for automated client installation.
-443 TCP HTTPS Web UI, client, and server and proxy (tftpsync) requests.
-4505 TCP salt Required to accept communication requests from clients.
+443 ТСР HTTPS Web UI, client, and server and proxy (tftpsync) requests.
+4505 ТСР salt Required to accept communication requests from clients.
 The client initiates the connection, and it stays open to receive commands from the Salt master.

-Port number Protocol Used By Notes 4506 TCP salt Required to accept communication requests from clients.
+4506 ТСР salt Required to accept communication requests from clients.
 The client initiates the connection, and it stays open to report results back to the Salt master.

-1.2.4.5.
+2.2.5.6.
 External Outbound Proxy Ports